Browsing Category

 Shops and homes were once built into the Pantheon’s exterior walls.
 Visitors can see the remains today.

 Close to this magnificent building you’ll find the classic Armando Al Pantheon.
 Open for lunch and dinner, except on Saturday nights and Sundays, this place serves traditional Roman cuisine.
-Be sure to reserve as far in advance as you can– it’s enormously popular with locals and tourists.
+Reservations are essential as it’s popular with locals and tourists.

 The Colosseum